NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		Start -> Navigate trhough game intro and open/close the ingame menu.
 		A -> Select items from the menu.
 Interact with chests and NPCs.
 		X -> Attack.
 		B -> Use equipped item.
 Hold it to charge the stamina bar (if equipped).
-Use Pokemon special ability.
+Use Pokemon special ability in combat
-		Z -> Cast Pokémon Special Ability in combat.

 	DEBUG MODE: